 Manager of Operations and Global Education Programs

-Prior to joining the WorldBoston team in January 2017, Thomas was a program coordinator with the MIT Skoltech Initiative, a collaboration between MIT and the Skolkovo Institute of Science and Technology (Skoltech).
+Prior to joining the WorldBoston team, Thomas was a program coordinator with the MIT Skoltech Initiative, a collaboration between MIT and the Skolkovo Institute of Science and Technology (Skoltech).
 Skoltech is a newly-launched university located near Moscow focused on bringing a culture of entrepreneurship and innovation to Russian higher education.
 At MIT, Thomas collaborated with faculty and staff to develop programming focused on active pedagogical techniques, curriculum design and delivery, collaborative research, entrepreneurship and innovation, and leadership.

 He has also served as a co-organizer of the MIT Global Startup Workshop (GSW), an annual event aimed at fostering entrepreneurial ecosystems around the world.
 Previously, he worked as a research intern with the Carnegie Endowment in Moscow, where he studied the role of so-called ‘innovation clusters’ in economic and political development.
 He holds a B.A. in Political Science and Russian from Hobart and William Smith Colleges.